dmatscheko/filesystem/README.md

 ## [Jan.ai](https://jan.ai/) Configuration:

+An easy option is to use Jan with LM Studio as backend.
+This allows e.g. to use MLX versions and models that are not yet supported by Jan.
+For this, at the model providers, click on "Add providers".
+Add a random string as API key, `http://127.0.0.1:1234/v1` as the Base URL and click "refresh", so that Jan can fetch the models from LM Studio.
+Then click at the edit button (the pencil) and activate "Tools" for the models you want to use with this MCP server.

 ### MCP Server Setting

 Add the following to your Jan.ai MCP server settings, replacing `/development/mcp/base` with your desired directory.
 You can also replace `git+https://github.com/dmatscheko/filesystem` with something like `file:///wherever/the/repository/is/filesystem` if you want to download the repository and use it offline: